mobily-enterprises/simpleschema/README.md

 Note that the checking function must:

 * EITHER return the new value (which will replace the old one)
-* OR replace nothing (the original value won't be changed)
+* OR return nothing (the original value won't be changed)

 The `p` parameter is a hash with the following values: